vatpac-technology/sops/docs/aerodromes/classd/Camden.md

 ## VFR Operations
 ## Departures
 All aircraft must depart at `A013` via an extended leg of the circuit.
-Upon reaching 2NM CN, all VFR aircraft should monitor the appropriate area frequency (Sydney Approach).
+Upon reaching 2NM CN, all VFR aircraft should monitor the appropriate area frequency (SRI).
 A frequency transfer will not be issued to VFR aircraft.
 Departing IFR aircraft will receive a frequency transfer.

 ### Depart On Climb